CMLPlatform/relab/docs/src/content/docs/user-guides/rpi-cam.md

 1. Start from a known product or component record.
 1. Trigger image capture or preview through the platform.
 1. The backend relays the request to the device via the WebSocket tunnel.
-1. The returned image metadata is stored in RELab and linked to the record.
+1. Captured images are uploaded back to RELab and linked to the record automatically.

+When the camera is already paired and the client is on the same LAN, the RELab app can also switch into local direct mode for lower-latency preview and capture.
+Relay remains the default path and the control-plane source of truth;
+local mode is an optimization, not a separate registration flow.

 Camera management (inspecting, updating, removing registered cameras) is available through the app's Cameras section.